kaojennifer/AI-voice-cashier/README.md

-# ☕ AI Voice Cashier - Joe's Coffee
+# ☕ AI Voice Cashier - Corner Brew

 An AI-powered voice cashier for a busy NYC coffee shop built with Node.js, OpenAI, and Google Sheets.